-Hooman Keshavarzi is a Licensed Clinical Professional Counselor, holds a Masters of Clinical Psychology and a Bachelors of Science – specialist psychology track/minor in Islamic Studies.
-He is currently an Adjunct Professor of Psychology at Argosy University Chicago, American Islamic College, Hartford Seminary, instructor of psychology at Islamic Online University and founder/director of Khalil Center - a community spiritual & mental wellness center.
+Hooman Keshavarzi is a Licensed Clinical Professional Counselor, holds a Doctorate & Masters of Clinical Psychology and a Bachelors of Science – specialist psychology track/minor in Islamic Studies.
+He is currently an Adjunct Professor of Psychology at American Islamic College, Hartford Seminary, instructor of psychology at Islamic Online University and founder/director of Khalil Center - a community spiritual & mental wellness center.
+He is also a visiting faculty for Ibn Haldun University in Istanbul, Turkey.
 He is also a fellow at the Institute for Social Policy and Understanding at the Global Health Center, conducting research on topics related to Muslims and Mental Health.
 Hooman Keshavarzi is a national public speaker and trainer currently serving as a Clinical supervisor of graduate students of clinical psychology at the Village of Hoffman Estates (DHS).
 He also delivers seminars on specialized topics around multiculturalism and psychology.

 Licensed Clinical Professional Counselor (IL)

 Chicago, IL US

 B.Sc - Psychology (Specialist) - University of Toronto

 M.A - Clinical Psychology - Illinois School of Professional Psychology